What to do immediately after a death?

 In the State of Utah, copies of the autopsy report are not public record.
 The Office of the Medical Examiner will provide copies of the autopsy report to the decedent’s immediate family members or legal representative.
-This will require a fee of $10 (check or money order only.
-Make checks payable to the Utah Medical Examiner's Office).
 Additional records beyond the autopsy/toxicology report will require additional fees.

 When meeting with the representative from the funeral home, simply inform them that your loved one is at the Utah Office of the Medical Examiner (OME).
 The funeral home will contact our office and arrange for transportation of your loved one to the funeral home.

-Autopsy reports may be obtained in person during regular business hours upon providing proof of identification and payment of $10 (check or money order only.
-Make checks payable to the Utah Medical Examiner's Office).
+Autopsy reports may be obtained in person during regular business hours upon providing proof of identification.
 You will be asked to fill out a brief form at that time and a copy of your picture identification will be made.